-- Identify, understand, assess and monitor the principal risks of all aspects of the businesses in which the Corporation and its subsidiaries as a whole are engaged. - Monitor performance of the Corporation and its subsidiaries against both short-term and longterm strategic plans and annual performance targets, and monitor compliance with Board policies and the effectiveness of risk management practices. - Ensure that the boards of directors or managers of the Corporation's subsidiaries monitor compliance by management of its subsidiaries with internal controls and effective management information systems.
+- Identify, understand, assess and monitor the principal risks of all aspects of the businesses in which the Corporation is engaged. - Monitor performance of the Corporation against both short-term and long-term strategic plans and annual performance targets and monitor compliance with Board policies and the effectiveness of risk management practices. - Monitor (directly or through any committee) the Corporation's sustainability program, including the Corporation's environmental, social and governance ("ESG") approach, management's execution against this approach and the material ESG initiatives, impacts, risks and opportunities, and disclosures. - Monitor compliance by management with internal controls and ensure that management establishes effective management information systems.